Stinging Nettle Benefits, Uses and Side Effects - Dr. Axe

 Stinging nettle - Dr. Axe

 Have you ever walked by a seemingly harmless plant and accidentally brushed up against it, only to feel a slight stinging or prickly pain?
-Chances are you have … and you very well may have come in contact with a stinging nettle plant.
+Chances are you may have come in contact with a stinging nettle plant.

 While you may curse the plant for the temporary discomfort, stinging nettle is actually a beneficial perennial that treats several conditions.
 Perhaps its most popular use is turning the leaves into stinging nettle tea, which is a common natural allergy relief remedy.
 It’s considered one of the top healthy drinks and also proven to benefit skin, bone and urinary health as well.